natalieagus/50033/docs/01-newborns/installation.md

 #### Recommendation

-:::note macOS or Linux distros macOS users are recommended to use Visual Studio Code with the Unity Extension.
-See [Aug 2023 update](#aug-update).
+:::info macOS or Linux distros macOS users are recommended to use Visual Studio Code with the Unity + C# Dev kit extension.
 :::

-:::note Windows
+:::info Windows
 Windows users are recommended to use Visual Studio instead of VSC.
 It will be the **default recommended** version when you install Unity from Unity Hub.
 :::